 MEET TERRY O'HANLON

 My name is Terry O’Hanlon.
-I’m 52, I’m married and we have two boys (aged 21 and 19).
+I’m over 50 and I have two grown boys (over 21).
 I retired in 2010 after a 25-year career in advertising, the last 10 years in Melbourne.
 We moved north and now live happily in Cleveland QLD.

 My eldest brother (10 years older than I) also has FA.
 He was diagnosed in 1994 after a long, arduous process (the FA gene was identified in 1996).
-Things were more straightforward for me – my wife noticed my unsteadiness and said “I think you’ve got what your brother has” and within a few meetings with doctors it was confirmed.
+Things were a little more straightforward for me – my wife noticed my unsteadiness and said “I think you’ve got what your brother has” and although it took a number of years, a few meetings with doctors and a DNA test confirmed my diagnosis.

 But, like many people with FA I suspect, I thought I could hide it.
 If I was careful, no-one would notice.
 I probably fooled nobody and certainly made my own life more difficult.
 When I was trying to pretend I didn’t have FA there were many things I couldn’t do or wouldn’t even try.

-I had a DNA test confirming my diagnosis in 2003, accepted my FA and learnt as much about it as I could.
+The DNA test confirming my diagnosis was in 2003, and since then I’ve accepted my FA and learnt as much about it as I could.
 Now I’ve accepted my situation I can do pretty much anything… in my own way and at my own pace.
 The reality is not as bleak as it’s often painted.
 Yes, FA is progressive and degenerative but it’s been conclusively proven that a healthy lifestyle and regular exercise can slow down that progression.
 I do the regular exercise bit.
 I’m not trying to have the perfect life.
 I want a happy life.
-And accepting things I can’t change is a good starting point for that.
+And accepting things I can’t change is a good starting point.